tangle-network/webb.js/packages/api-providers/README.md

 # Api interface

-All APIs implement the interface `WebbApiProvider`, there are providers implemnted for both web3,and polkadot.
+All APIs implement the interface `WebbApiProvider`, there are providers implemented for both web3,and polkadot.